 For more information about the Office of the NSW Ombudsman: www.ombo.nsw.gov.au

 Public reporting: An annual report on the progress of implementation is tabled in Parliament.
-You can find copies of the
+Download copies of the OCHRE annual reports.

-Solution Brokerage: Aboriginal Affairs has a role in delivering whole-of-government solutions to local, regional and state-wide issues that affect Aboriginal people and communities.
-Under OCHRE, Aboriginal Affairs can act as a solution broker across the NSW Government to improve co-ordination, resolve issues, reduce duplication and achieve the best possible outcomes.
-You can find more information here.
+Solution Brokerage: Aboriginal Affairs NSW has a role in delivering whole-of-government solutions to local, regional and state-wide issues that affect Aboriginal people and communities.
+Under OCHRE, Aboriginal Affairs NSW can act as a solution broker across the NSW Government to improve coordination, resolve issues, reduce duplication and achieve the best possible outcomes.
+Find out more information.